Best boating lakes

 So which park should you choose?
 Any of the 20 state parks located on Long Island or the very popular Niagara Falls state parks region will all boast endless activities for visitors.
-However, you can also find quiet parks that offer trails and boat launch ramps for boaters, paddlers and hikers who prefer the simpler sound of the wind in the pines.
-Like Adirondack Park, which, although not technically a state park as it’s partially provately owed,this protected area covers 6 million acres in northern New York and contains over 3,000 lakes.
-You’re sure to find a quiet spot to launch your boat in there!
+You can also find quiet parks that offer trails and boat launch ramps for those who prefer the sound of the wind in the pines.
+Adirondack Park is a protected area covers 6 million acres in northern New York and contains over 3,000 lakes.
+You’re sure to find a quiet spot to launch your boat in there.

 Plan on Freshwater Fishing in NY state?
 Here you can catch bass, trout, salmon, northern pike, muskies and walleye.
-New York is also famous destination for anglers for a number of reasons: It has 4 of the 50 best ‘Bassmaster’ lakes and streams, the lakes in the Catskils and Adirondacks regions offer anglers some of the best fly fishing on the east coast, and during the winter months, the ice fishing is pretty good too!
+New York is also famous destination for anglers for a number of reasons.
+It has 4 of the 50 best ‘Bassmaster’ lakes and streams.
+The lakes in the Catskils and Adirondacks regions offer anglers some of the best fly fishing on the east coast.
+During the winter months, the ice fishing is pretty good too.